warpspeed/warpspeed-docs/v1/firewall-management.md

 # Firewall Management

 By default, WarpSpeed sets up a restrictive firewall to keep your server secure.
-Inbound traffic is limited to the follow:
+Inbound traffic is limited to the ports that follow:

 - 22 for SSH
 - 80  for HTTP